dlccyes/CollegeNotes/docs/software-development/System Design.md

 - pros
 	- faster to query a deep subtree
 - cons
-	- need to update the `left` & `right` fields of many records when inserting or moving a node
+	- slow insertion: need to update the `left` & `right` fields of many records when inserting or moving a node

 #### Lineage Column / Path Enumeration / Materialized Path